 Remove from your mind the notion that the only good caviar comes from sturgeon.

 The tobiko and masago you see in sushi restaurants is caviar from the flying fish and the capelin, a kind of herring.
 It really is like pop rocks.
 Whitefish caviar is even better, and is a beautiful canary color.
 Lumpfish is like a larger sturgeon caviar, but trout and salmon caviar is its own thing: large, luxurious, and slightly fatty — I saw thousands of minute fat droplets floating on the top of the brine when I made it.

 When combined with a larger dish, caviar can become an accent that makes a good dish great.

-I made a pasta dish with flaked steelhead meat last night, mixed with toasted pine nuts, parsley, shallots, olive oil, Meyer lemon juice — and a spoonful of steelhead caviar.
-The caviar’s color and pop really made the dish.
+I make a pasta dish with flaked salmon, mixed with toasted pine nuts, parsley, shallots, olive oil, Meyer lemon juice — and a spoonful of salmon roe caviar.
+The color and pop really makes the dish.

-It also served well as a garnish for a simple Japanese dish I made two days ago, where I wrapped the steelhead in buttered foil with some rehydrated matsutake mushrooms, sake and lemon slices, then baked it for 20 minutes (Click for the full Japanese baked steelhead recipe).
+Homemade caviar also works well as a garnish for a simple Japanese dish of salmon or trout wrapped in buttered foil with some matsutake (or other) mushrooms, sake and lemon slices, then baked it for 20 minutes.
+Damn good.

 Will this method work for other fish roes?
-I don’t see why not.
+Yep.
 I imagine the salting times and care you will need to dislodge the eggs will change, but the basic technique shouldn’t change.
-Do any of you make your own caviar?
-How do you do it?
-And how do you eat it?

 - 1 full skein of steelhead, trout or salmon roe